 - 1. All new nominations must be made with a CV and a cover letter outlining the case, including a record and a plan for participation in departmental programs by a faculty sponsor.
-Recommendations should be addressed to chair and then sent to the dean; - 2.
-The intent for these appointments should be for a multi-year relationship, subject to review by the departmental faculty every one to three years on the nature and intensity of participation in departmental programs, as documented in writing by the faculty sponsor; and,

-3. A letter of gratitude should be provided by the department chair to the adjunct faculty member, including when the appointment is terminated.
+Recommendations should be addressed to the chair and then sent to the dean. - 2.
+The intent for these appointments should be for a multi-year relationship, subject to review by the departmental faculty every one to three years on the nature and intensity of participation in departmental programs, as documented in writing by the faculty sponsor. - 3.
+A letter of gratitude should be provided by the department chair to the adjunct faculty member, including when the appointment is terminated.
 For reappointment exercises, candidates must submit a summary of their departmental-related activities for review by the faculty.

-Lecturers:
+Lecturers

-- 1. Full-time lecturers are eligible for promotion to Senior Lecturer solely based upon performance with respect to the criteria defining the Lecturer position in the Faculty Manual - 2.
-The period between reviews for reappointment for Lecturers is three years. - 3.
-The period between reviews for reappointment for Senior Lecturers is five years. - 4.
+- 1. Full-time lecturers are eligible for promotion to senior lecturer solely based upon performance with respect to the Least Qualifications set by the Rosenstiel School (see Appendix D). - 2.
+The period between reviews for reappointment for lecturers is three years. - 3.
+The period between reviews for reappointment for senior lecturers is five years. - 4.
 The interval between reviews is reset at the time of a promotion. - 5.
-Department Chairs can initiate a review at any time in these intervals if they believe it is necessary.
+Department chairs can initiate a review at any time in these intervals if they believe it is necessary.